Draco Pad

 The following timeline intends to inform the sequence and timing of upcoming operations on the Draco Pad.
 We anticipate a 12-month cycle time from drilling to production.
 These different stages of the timeline adhere to best-in-class operations and mitigation practices, which are outlined in the timeline details.

-Pad Construction Fall 2025 3rd Quarter
+Pad Construction March 2025

 tab 1